yaprigal/ServerlessFaceDetection/README.md

    Note: this operation will go over all your configured ‘apis’
 ### 6. Deploy Azure Logic App
    This template creates a Logic app which processes a live program (from a live channel in Azure Media Services) for media analytics.
-   It's sub-clipping the last given interval and processing a 'redactor' analysis on the sub-clipping output.
+   It's calling an Azure Function (TriggerLiveStream) for sub-clipping the last given interval and processing a 'redactor' analysis on the sub-clipping output.

    <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fyaprigal%2FServerlessFaceDetection%2Fmaster%2FLogicApp.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>